nimbly/Syndicate/README.md

 The `nack_timeout` parameter defines how long (in minutes) the message should be held before it can be pulled again when a `Response::nack` is returned by your handler.
 Some implementations do not support modifying the message visibility timeout.

-And finally, the `polling_timeout` parameter defines how long (in seconds) the consumer implementation should block waiting for messages before disconnecting and trying again.
+The `polling_timeout` parameter defines how long (in seconds) the consumer implementation should block waiting for messages before disconnecting and trying again.

+And finally, the `deadletter_options` parameter is a set of options that will be passed to the deadletter publisher.
+These options are dependent on the implementation being used.

 Now, let's dig deeper into each of the constructor parameters for the `Application` instance.